zonika/playlister-static-generator-with-ar-web-0715-public/README.md

 ## ERB and Static HTML Sites

-Embedded Ruby is a way of adding Ruby to a file that would normally be unable to run the language.
-It had become synonymous with Rails because it relies on ERB so much, but you'll be making your own generator that will read an HTML ERB file to create many static pages.
+Embedded Ruby(ERB) is a way of running Ruby in non `.rb` files.
+You'll be making your own generator that will read an HTML.ERB file to generate many static pages.

 #### Index Pages
 Each model will generally have an index page.
 Often they list all instances of model